ValveSoftware/GameNetworkingSockets/modules/README.md

 Most of these repositories are private.

-The file structure underneath each module is parallel to the directory structure of the main project, and sylinks in the main directory structure point into the files here.
+The file structure underneath each module is parallel to the directory structure of the main project, and symlinks in the main directory structure point into the files here.
 (Those symlinks will be broken links if you do not have the corresponding module.)